Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What criteria are considered in granting marketing authorisation?

 A marketing authorisation can be granted only to an applicant established in the European Union and the application should be accompanied by specific documents, proofs, test and clinical trial results and other reports.
-Fewer documents are required for a generic medicine, which need not submit toxicological and pharmaceutical tests and the results of clinical trials, provided that the medicine under authorisation corresponds to a reference product.
+Less documents are required for a generic product, for which toxicological and pharmaceutical tests and the results of clinical trials need not be submitted, provided that the product under consideration corresponds to a reference product.

 What is the fee for obtaining marketing authorisation?